 Once the Alert has been created, it will display in the Alerts section.

-Currently, emails are the only way to receive external notifications about alerts, but we are exploring added options such as SMS or push notifications.
+Currently, emails are the only way to receive external notifications about alerts, but we are exploring added options such as SMS or push notifications via a mobile app.

 To Edit or Delete an Alert, simply click on the Alert name

 View All Low Inventory Products

 You can view all your low products at once in two ways:

 In the Inventory section using the 'Low inventory' Filter in the Products & Variants tab:

 You can also simply pull a Low Inventory Report

 Still have questions?
 We are here to help!

 Start a chat with us by clicking the chat bubble at the bottom-right of this page.